flaugher/udemy-woocommerce/README.md

 - Classic Editor
 - Homepage Control
 - MetaSlider
+- Social Media Widget (Noah Kagan)
+- UpdraftPlus Backup
 - WooCommerce
+- Wordfence Security

 ### Set up site

-Start by creating the directory (from your command line) you want the site files to go into (e.g. ~/projects/wordpress/udemy_woocommerce/sex_toys).
+Start by creating the directory (from your command line) you want the site files to go into (e.g. ~/projects/wordpress/udemy_woocommerce/dog_adorer).
 Then, when you create the site in the Local app, choose "Advanced Options" when naming the site and select that directory.

+If you've deleted the site from the Local app, simply rebuild the site, point it to your destination directory, and clone the site from Github into that directory.

 ### Run site